 So how do you track everything someone says when they walk into a common space like a conference room?
 Hello, Intelligent Speaker.

-BUT THAT IS ALL ABOUT TO CHANGE!
+BUT THAT IS ALL CHANGING!

 Let me introduce you to my little friend – Copilot!
 Copilot!
 Copilot!

 What happens if you throw AI, erm, Copilot at a transcript?
 It can quickly summarize it, pull out notes, and even put together a list of tasks derived from the meeting.
-And a transcript of a meeting room with proper attribution for Copilot to ingest?
+And a transcript from a meeting room with proper attribution for Copilot to ingest?
 That’s like the greatest thing ever.

 Now Copilot can summarize tasks like “Michael agreed to buy the donuts” instead of “Conference Room A agreed to buy the donuts”[13].